 Again, these studies aren’t meant to identify ideal insulin levels—but they can still inform our understanding of a healthy target.

-Why Don’t We Know What Optimal Insulin Levels Are?
+Why Don’t We Know What Optimal Levels of Insulin Are?

 Clearly, there is a great deal of confusion about ideal insulin levels, with estimates ranging from 5 to 25 μU/mL—a 5X difference!
 This ambiguity is due to a confluence of issues.